What to know

 If you're eligible for the mpox vaccine, get vaccinated!

-If you are a gay, bisexual, or other man who has sex with men, or if you're transgender, gender non-binary, or gender-diverse AND have other sexual risk factors, you're eligible.
+You're eligible for mpox vaccine if you're a gay, bisexual, or other man who has sex with men, or if you're transgender, gender non-binary, or gender-diverse AND have other sexual risk factors.

 Most new clade II mpox cases continue to be in people at higher risk for mpox who were not vaccinated with JYNNEOS.